euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 Figures :ref:`pyMICPerfBandwidth` shows the performance results of micro-benchmarks that measure the achieved bandwidth as reported in [KlEn14]_.
 The achieved bandwidth depends on the size of the data transfer.
 For short data transfers, latency of enqueuing the request and setting up the data transfer in the offload runtime dominates, so that the achieved bandwidth is low.
-With increasing the size of the transfer, latency becomes less important and thus bandwidth goes up until it saturates at the PCIe gen2 limit.
+With increasing transfer size, latency becomes less important and thus bandwidth goes up until it saturates at the PCIe gen2 limit.
 The effective bandwidth of the bind operation is lower, because it involves the overhead of allocation of the offload buffer, while pure transfers (`copyin` and `copyout`) move data into existing buffers.

 Figure :ref:`pyMICPerfDgemm` depicts the GFLOPS rate of offloading the ``dgemm`` operation (cf. [KlEn14]_).
 The chart compares the MKL native ``dgemm`` operation of a micro-benchmark written in C (`MKL`) with the performance of NumPy that was setup to use MKL (`NumPy (MKL)`).
 Both are executing on the host for various quadratic matrix sizes as our baseline.
-The chart also shows the ``mydgemm`` kernel (`pyMIC (kernel only)` and `pyMIC (incl. transfers)`).
+The chart also shows the ``mydgemm`` kernel comparing `pyMIC (kernel only)` and `pyMIC (incl. transfers)`.
 As can be seen the GFLOPS rate of MKL quickly saturates at small matrix sizes because of the effective threading implementation used.
 Due to the cache-blocking in MKL, it provides a stable level of performance across all matrix sizes once it has saturated.
 The comparatively low performance of NumPy is attributed to several temporary copies that NumPy has to maintain to implement a full ``dgemm`` operation.